MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table.md

-description: Learn how to easily create a table in Azure Data Explorer with the one-click experience. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 02/07/2022
+description: Learn how to easily create a table in Azure Data Explorer with the one-click experience. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 06/23/2022
 ---

 # Create a table in Azure Data Explorer

 Creating a table is an important step in the process of [data ingestion](ingest-data-overview.md) and [query](write-queries.md) in Azure Data Explorer.
 After you've [created a cluster and database in Azure Data Explorer](create-cluster-database-portal.md), you can create a table.
-The following article shows how to create a table and schema mapping quickly and easily using the Azure Data Explorer Web UI.
+The following article shows how to create a table and schema mapping quickly and easily using the Azure Data Explorer web UI.

 ## Prerequisites

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
 * Create [a cluster and database](create-cluster-database-portal.md).
-* Sign in to the [Azure Data Explorer Web UI](https://dataexplorer.azure.com/) and [add a connection to your cluster](web-query-data.md#add-clusters).
+* Sign in to the [Azure Data Explorer web UI](https://dataexplorer.azure.com/) and [add a connection to your cluster](web-query-data.md#add-clusters).

 > [!NOTE]
 > To enable access between a cluster and a storage account without public access (restricted to private endpoint/service endpoint), see [Create a Managed Private Endpoint](security-network-managed-private-endpoint-create.md).